cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 These roles map to the :ref:`CDAP components <admin-manual-cdap-components>` of the same name.

-- As CDAP depends on HDFS, YARN, HBase, ZooKeeper, and (optionally) Hive and Spark, it must be placed on a cluster host with full client configurations for these dependent services.
+- As CDAP depends on HDFS, YARN, HBase, ZooKeeper, and (optionally) Hive and Spark, it must be installed on cluster host(s) with full client configurations for these dependent services.

 - The CDAP Master Service role (or *CDAP Master*) must be co-located on a cluster host with an HDFS Gateway, a YARN Gateway, an HBase Gateway, and |---| optionally |---| Hive or Spark Gateways.